daos-stack/daos/docs/admin/administration.md

   rank will be created).
 - Formatted engine will join using the existing (old) rank which is mapped to the engine's hardware.

+!!! note
+    `dmg storage format --replace` can be used to replace a rank in `AdminExcluded` state.
+This special case reduces a chance that a duplicate rank entry is introduced inadvertently because the rank to be replaced is in the `AdminExcluded` state.

 ### System Erase

 To erase the DAOS sorage configuration, the `dmg system erase`